OptionalNose/Wyrt/README.md

 If you get a Segfault message without any information from the Sanitizers, then it is highly likely they are the culprit.
 Running the program repeatedly, or inside a debugger, will fix the problem.

-The only dependency is `libc`, so the compiler should be able to run on any platform, although currently only Linux and Windows x86_64 codegen is supported.
+The only _build_ dependency is `libc`, so the compiler should be able to build on any platform.

-I don't have a Mac, so I can't really support it as a platform.
-See below for a possible work around.
+The Compiler needs `clang` as a _runtime_ dependency to actually produce binaries.

 ---